rdvaq/CodeSample/https_server/README.md

 ## Baseline Features:

-- Support for basic GET method and caching (similar to assignment 1)
+- Support for basic GET method and caching
-- Handle the CONNECT method of HTTP (this will allow your proxy to support HTTPS as well).
+- Handle the CONNECT method of HTTP.
 - Ability to handle multiple clients at the same time.
 - Error handling
-- Basic Performance Testing and Optimizations: Your proxy’s performance should be comparable to the baseline (without using a proxy).
+- Basic Performance Testing and Optimizations: Proxy’s performance should be comparable to the baseline (without using a proxy).